Hessenstein Castle

-Hessenstein Castle (Burg Hessenstein) is a castle near Ederbringhausen in Vöhl in Landkreis Waldeck-Frankenberg in Hesse, Germany.
-It is situated on the hill of the Keseberg, 327 m above sea level.
+Hessenstein Castle (Burg Hessenstein) is a castle near Ederbringhausen in the town of Vöhl, located in the Waldeck-Frankenberg district of Hesse, Germany.

+The castle is situated on the hill of the Keseberg, 327 m above sea level.
 It was constructed between 1328 and 1342.
-It is used a youth hotel and center for educational meetings for protection of environment, run by the Naturschutzbund Hessen (NABU) and other organisations.
+Today, it is used as a youth hotel and center for educational meetings for protection of environment, run by the Naturschutzbund Hessen (NABU) and other organisations.